 Is your child or teen in need of anger counseling?
-Our child psychologists and child counselors in Cary, NC work with kids and teens to identify the sources of their anger, teach them anger management skills, and learn to express their emotions in a healthy way.
+Our child psychologists and child therapists in Cary, NC work with kids and teens to identify the sources of their anger, teach them anger management skills, and learn to express their emotions in a healthy way.

 A lot is going on in a developing child.
 Not only are their bodies changing before your eyes, their minds are expanding and changing all the time.
 Kids learn to experience emotions far before they learn to handle them appropriately.
 Anger is a big emotion, and when a child is acting out in anger, it affects the whole family.

 There are several developmental "tasks" that young people must complete before they can handle anger in a healthy way.
 They must: